-Affordable housing schemes are therefore a great way to enable buyers who would not otherwise be able to afford a home purchase a property through government-funded and privately-operated schemes.
+Affordable housing schemes are a great way to enable buyers who would not otherwise be able to afford a home to purchase a property through government-funded and privately-operated schemes.

 What is shared equity?

 Shared equity schemes in the UK form the basis of the Government’s FirstBuy scheme that launched in September 2011.
 The premise of shared equity is that the buyer can pay a small deposit – usually 5 per cent – and top up to 20 per cent of the purchase price with a low or no cost ‘equity loan’, with the remainder paid by your mortgage.